-WACC Europe is engaged in a one-year project to identify and promote strategies to counter online hate speech focused on refugees and migrants, supported by the Otto per Mille Fund of the Waldensian Church in Italy.
+WACC Europe has engaged in a series of projects to identify and promote strategies to counter media misrepresentation and online hate speech focused on refugees and migrants, supported by the Otto per Mille Fund of the Waldensian Church in Italy.

-“Communication Rights and Refugees in Europe: Breaking Down the Social Media Divides” will explore existing attempts to address hate speech and cultural and political divisions online, particularly in relation to migrants and migration, and assess the approaches and tools that are most effective.
+“Communication Rights and Refugees in Europe: Breaking Down the Social Media Divides” explores attempts to address hate speech and cultural and political divisions online, particularly in relation to migrants and migration, and assess the approaches and tools that are most effective.

 The full report can be downloaded here: Changing the Narrative – Media Representation of Refugees and Migrants in Europe